Preloader

 • Easy bruising or bleeding

-Bloodwork might show high liver enzymes.
-Imaging like ultrasound or FibroScan can reveal fat, inflammation, or scarring.
+Bloodwork can show elevated liver enzymes.
+Imaging tests like ultrasound or FibroScan can detect fat buildup, inflammation, or scarring.

 How do you know you have it?

-When alcohol reaches the liver, it’s broken down into substances that are toxic to liver cells.
-Over time, this creates:
+When alcohol reaches the liver, it is broken down into substances that are toxic to liver cells.
+Over time, this can lead to:

-• Cell death and scar formation (fibrosis and cirrhosis)
+• Cell damage and scar formation (fibrosis and cirrhosis)

 How to prevent it